 - Are spam and posts that are commercial in nature.

 - Are made by fake Facebook accounts.
-Profiles with no friends will be assumed to be fake accounts by trolls.
+Profiles with no friends will be assumed to be fake accounts.

-This is not an exhaustive list and other types of comments that threaten the community spirit will be deleted.
-Everyday Feminism reserves the right to to ban anyone who violate these policies and guidelines.
+This is not an exhaustive list, and other types of comments that threaten the community spirit will be hidden or deleted.
+Everyday Feminism reserves the right to to ban anyone who violate these policies and guideline, and without warning.

 How to Report a Violation